 Couples should therefore focus on developing a resilient interactional system that flows from their purposes and principles, building from a repertoire of interactional strategies that afford multiple routes to the same goals.

-Relying on decontextualized interactional strategies is a sign of a system unready to deploy them and handle their immediate and downstream effects.
+Relying instead on decontextualized interactional strategies is a sign of a system unready to deploy them and handle their immediate and downstream effects.

 Though this may be enough, an expanded version is available in the fuller version (previous entry).
 For those impatient for empirical evidence for the idea that I statements can easily pose a challenge that require interactional virtuosity to handle, here is a reference to follow up; look specifically at the last section on strange vs. charmed loops in talk: W. Barnett Pearce & Kimberly A. Pearce (2000) Combining passions and abilities: Toward dialogic virtuosity, Southern Communication Journal, 65:2-3, 161-175, DOI: 10.1080/10417940009373165.